Vaibhavsable3/Java-If-Else-conditional-statements-program/README.md

 Here is a Java Conditional Statements using If ELse statements.
 There is a condition given in If statement if that condition is true then If block statements will be execute if the condition is false then Else block statement will be execute.
+The program is in IfElse.java file.